YeahEsCereal/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-A number guessing game where you guess a random number
+A number guessing game where you guess a random number between one and five hundred.
+At the end it will tell you how many tries you took